Deividas Sirvydis: Detroit Pistons / Motor City Cruise (2020–2022)

 In the 2019 NBA draft, Sirvydis was selected 37th overall by the Dallas Mavericks, but was immediately traded to the Detroit Pistons in exchange for Isaiah Roby and two future second-round picks.
 He represented the Pistons at 2019 NBA Summer League.

 On 1 December 2020, Sirvydis signed a three-year contract with the Detroit Pistons.
 On 6 January 2021, Sirvydis made his the National Basketball Association (NBA) debut in a game against the Milwaukee Bucks.
 On 3 March, Sirvydis scored his first NBA point in the Pistons' 129–105 win over the Toronto Raptors.
 On 14 May, Sirvydis scored a career high of 16 points in a loss against the Denver Nuggets.
 On 31 July, Sirvydis was waived by the Pistons.
 On 28 September, he re-signed with the Pistons, but was waived the next day.

 On 25 October 2021, Sirvydis signed with the Motor City Cruise of the NBA G League.

 On 26 December 2021, the Pistons signed Sirvydis to a 10-day contract.
 Sirvydis was assigned to the Cruise on 5 January 2022.

 After his 10-day contract with the Pistons expired, Sirvydis returned to the Cruise.
+On February 17, 2022, Sirvydis set the Motor City Cruise record for Most 3-pointers made in a single game when he made 7 of his 14 attempts and had totals of 25 points and 7 rebounds as the Cruise defeated the Fort Wayne Mad Ants 132 - 120.

 Sirvydis joined the New Orleans Pelicans for the 2022 NBA Summer League.
 On 18 August 2022, he signed with the Indiana Pacers.
 On 22 October, the Pacers waived Sirvydis before the beginning of the regular season.